OpenFn/kit/packages/engine-multi/README.md

 - The runtime sandbox itself ensures that each job runs in an isolated context.
 If a job escapes the sandbox, it will have access to the thread's global scope
 - Each workflow appends a unique id to all its imports, busting the node cache and forcing each module to be re-initialised.
 This means workers cannot share adaptors and all state is reset.
-- To preserve memory, worker threads are regularly purged, meaning destroyed (note that this comes with a performance hit and undermines the use of worker pooling entirely!).
-When each workflow is complete, if there are no pending tasks to execute, all worker threads are destroyed.

 Inside the worker thread, we ensure that: